KarolMaslanka/EatonWebServerTest/README.md

 # EasyE4

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+It is a simple test truing to connect angular aplication with WebServer working on Eaton Easy PLC

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.